Forming a Limited Liability Company in New York State

 New York recognizes many business forms including the limited liability company (LLC), corporation, limited partnership, sole proprietorship, general partnership and other less familiar forms.
 Each has its own advantages and disadvantages.
 For any particular venture, personal and business circumstances will dictate the business form of choice.
 The Department of State cannot offer advice about the choice of business form and strongly recommends consulting with legal and financial advisors before making the choice.
 Forming an LLC should only be done after careful analysis.
 The following information has been developed to answer your questions regarding formation of an LLC and to assist in the filing of the Articles of Organization.

 Department of State staff cannot provide legal advice, however, they are available to assist in answering questions about filing LLC documents.
-Please contact the Department of State, Division of Corporations, State Records and Uniform Commercial Code, One Commerce Plaza, 99 Washington Avenue, Albany, NY 12231 or one of our business document specialists at (518) 473-2492 or email at firstname.lastname@example.org with any questions you may have.
+Please contact the Department of State, Division of Corporations, State Records and Uniform Commercial Code, One Commerce Plaza, 99 Washington Avenue, Albany, NY 12231 or a representative at (518) 473-2492 or email us with any questions you may have.

 What is a Limited Liability Company?